c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

 **Unix / Linux / Mac or Windows (bash)**

-.
+a.
 Open a shell or terminal (bash preferably) and type the following command:

 ::